GluuFederation/docs-gg-prod/docs/source/components.md

 - [Gluu Gateway plugins](https://github.com/GluuFederation/gluu-gateway): Plugins that leverage the Gluu Server for central client management and to control access to upstream APIs using OAuth 2.0 and UMA 2.0.

-- [oxd-Server v4.0](https://www.gluu.org/docs/oxd/4.0): Middleware server for OpenID, OAuth, and UMA client communication with an associated OAuth2 Authorization Server, typically an instance of the Gluu Server (details [below](#gluu-server-pre-requirements)).
+- [oxd-Server v4.0](https://www.gluu.org/docs/oxd/4.0): Middleware server for OpenID, OAuth, and UMA client communication with an associated OAuth Authorization Server, typically an instance of the Gluu Server (details [below](#gluu-server-pre-requirements)).

 - Others: The following runtime environment is required by the Gluu Gateway package:
     - OpenJDK v8